jdmonaco/cv/cv-web.md

 <h5 style="text-align: center;">Talks</h5>

+- <a href="https://youtu.be/3mKkLksOyfk" class="cv">“Learning as swarming:
+      Cognitive flexibility from the neural dynamics of phase-coupled attractor maps.“ *Contributed Talk*.
+Neuromatch 4.0 Conference, Online.
+    December 1, 2021</a>
 - <a href="https://youtu.be/ZSpg-nhXjw0?t=24400" class="cv">“Spatial
     theta-phase coding in the lateral septum: a theory of allocentric feedback during navigation.“ *Contributed Talk*.
 Neuromatch 3.0 Conference, Online.